Te Hapua (Sutherland Sound) Marine Reserve

-Te Hapua (Sutherland Sound) Marine Reserve is a marine reserve covering an area of 449 ha of Te Hāpua / Sutherland Sound, in Fiordland on New Zealand's South Island.
+Sutherland Sound Marine Reserve is a marine reserve covering an area of 449 ha of Sutherland Sound / Sutherland Sound, in Fiordland on New Zealand's South Island.
 It was established in 2005 and is administered by the Department of Conservation.

 Geography and ecology

-Te Hapua is the least studied and one of the least visited reserves in Fiordland, as ocean waves often break across its shallow entrance, making accessing the reserve by boat dangerous.
+Sutherland Sound is the least studied and one of the least visited reserves in Fiordland, as ocean waves often break across its shallow entrance, making accessing the reserve by boat dangerous.

 Sutherland Sound is the shortest fiord of Fiordland Sound, and is more like a lagoon than a conventional fiord.
 Heavy rainfall runs off from the surrounding mountains creates a permanent freshwater layer above a layer of calm, clear and warm seawater.

 A full range of coastal fish have been seen at the entrance to the Sound, but only spotties have been seen inside the Sound.
 According to the Department of Conservation, the reserve is likely to be mostly an estuarine habitat, with animals like spiny dogfish, stargazers, flounder and red decorative crabs.
 The department is planning further research and study.